 Find meaning in your job.

 - Put up pictures of loved ones and your children’s art (if the office rules allow) and make yourself comfortable.
-For some people this may be a special coffee machine and their personal cup painted by their daughter, whereas for others it may be awards and mementos.
+For some people, this may be a special coffee machine and their personal cup painted by their daughter, whereas for others it may be awards and mementoes.
 Whatever it is – nest and enjoy your space.

 Ask for feedback.

 - It may seem that managers give a disproportional amount of time to poor performers and ignore the average and top performers.
 It’s not ideal, but it is a fact because managers are busy too (and they think “you must know I am happy because you are still employed!”).
 But even if you know you are doing a good job it is nice to hear it every so often – so ask.
 Ask your manager, saying you are looking for feedback so you can grow and ask your clients if you are serving them well.